Search engine optimization (or SEO) is one of my most misunderstood practices in the home inspection industry. Here's why:

 The "tactics" and "schemes" to trick their algorithm no longer work.
-They haven't worked since 2012.
 We know this because Google publicly announces their major algorithm updates and what they are meant to combat, like unnatural links and keyword stuffing.
 They've rolled out dozens of major updates since 2011 that specifically prevent "one-trick ponies" and gaming the system.

-Plain and simple: Adding certain keywords, locations or simply "doing SEO" on your site one-time doesn't work anymore.
-Google has evolved their search algorithm to look at a multitude of signals to determine relevancy and authority.
+Plain and simple: Adding certain keywords, locations, or simply "doing SEO" on your site one-time doesn't work anymore.
+Google has evolved its search algorithm to look at a multitude of signals to determine relevancy and authority.

-Think about it.
-Is it in Google's best interest to make it easy to get to the top of search results and get clicks and more business?
-If any new home inspector can just slap some keywords on a page and shoot to the top, what kind of quality would we be getting as search users?
+It's not in Google's best interest to make it easy for you to top the search results.
+If any home inspector could just throw keywords on a page and shoot to the top, what kind of quality would we be getting as search users?

 Just like most things in life that are worth having, it takes hard work and consistency to reap the benefits of high rankings.

 Having the actual keywords on your site still matters, they just won't make a huge difference on their own.
 Factors like quality links pointing to your site and consistent content have shown to be strong ranking signals.

 Here are some of the most important ranking factors that will play into how Google views your site.

 There are great beginner's guides to SEO available for free online if you're looking to learn a true foundation of SEO.
 But if you're looking for home inspector-specific SEO tips, keep reading.

 Here are our tips for home inspectors to rank on Google: